HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 • How you support internal audits and external compliance reviews

-• What controls exist to reduce bias and ensure consistent scoring
+• What controls exist to reduce bias and confirm consistent scoring

 FAQs